laclcia/Win-10-automated-setup-helper/README.md

 if you encounter issues, bug's or have suggestions for new options, softwares, etc. to ad to this please open an issue in the issue tracker of this repo.

+# what does it do?
+ 1. install's an asortement of softwares depending on your selection duting the setup using Chocolatey

+ 2. remove's bloatwares from windows 10 instalation

+ 3. disables some useless and bloaty services.

+ 4. has an optional hosts file for adblocking that can be manually installed.

 # FAQ
 Q: my internet is now suddenly slow after installing the host file. what do i do?